What You Need to Know

 If you want to switch Medicare Supplement Insurance plans in Alaska, you can apply for a new plan.
 Remember that insurance companies can deny your application or charge you more based on your health unless you have a guaranteed issue right.
 After joining a new plan, contact your old insurance company to cancel your existing coverage.

-What Are Alternatives to Medicare Supplement?
+What Are Alternatives to Medicare Supplement in Alaska?

 The most popular alternative to Medigap policies are Medicare Advantage (MA) plans, or Medicare Part C. However, Alaska doesn’t currently offer MA plans for individuals.
 You may still have access to coverage through a group plan from a union or employer.
 Most MA plans include coverage for prescription drugs and use a provider network, such as an HMO or PPO.